 - In a small saucepan, add one teaspoon of gelatin and four teaspoons of water.
 Heat on low heat until the mixture has thickened but not jelled.

 - In the bowl of a stand mixer fitted with the whisk attachment, whip the cream on medium speed until soft peaks form.
-Add the icing sugar and the gelatin and beat on high speed until thick and billowy.
+Add the icing sugar, gel food colouring (if using) and the gelatin and beat on high speed until thick and billowy.
 Do not overbeat.

 - Fill a piping bag fitted with a multi-pronged tip with the whipped cream and set aside.